|Nutritional Guidelines (per serving)|

 Remove the cover and simmer for about 15 to 20 minutes longer, or until the liquids are reduced and syrupy and the pork chops are glazed.

 Serve the pork chops with hot cooked rice or roasted potatoes.
 Steamed broccoli, green beans, or peas are all excellent choices for side vegetables.

-Before adding the pork chops to the skillet, saute about 1/2 cup of sliced onions.
-Remove the onions from the skillet and brown the chops as directed.
+Before adding the pork chops to the skillet, sauté about 1/2 cup of sliced onions in the hot oil.
+Using a slotted spoon, remove the onions from the skillet and reserve and brown the chops as directed.
 Add the onions back to the skillet along with the sauce mixture.

 Pork Chops Many Ways